How to Remove Embroidery from Shirts, Hats, and More

 seam ripper to pull off top stitches

-After I’ve gotten all I can, I trim loose threads with scissors and then use a lint brush, duct tape, contact paper, or my favorite sticky surface to clean up the front and the back of the area so I can make another pass.
+After I’ve gotten all I can, I trim loose threads with a pair of scissors and then use a lint roller, duct tape, or contact paper to clean up the front and the back of the area so I can make another pass.

 use a lint roller to remove stragglers